Skip to main content

 The Big Switch Off

-Openreach will switch off the old analogue network (the PSTN) in 2025, so it will no longer be possible to make and receive calls using your old landline.
-Communications and internet service providers will need to migrate all their customers to full fibre lines or other new broadband products if fibre isn't yet available.
+Openreach will switch off the old analogue network (the PSTN) completely by 2027, so it will no longer be possible to make and receive calls using your old landline.

 The Big Switch Off timeline